The CBE Internship aims to provide a selected group of students with the opportunity to:

-- Students submit their applications below for the CBE Internship Program along with their internship project details.
+- Students submit their applications below for the CBE Internship along with their internship project details.

 - The CBE Careers and Student Employability team conducts student eligibility and project suitability checks.

-For both processes: Successful applicants are provided internship offers and are paired with their academic supervisor for the program.
+- provided internship offers and paired with their academic tutors for the course;

 - given permission code to enrol in CBEA3070/6070;